Colink02/Colink02/README.md

 # Welcome to my Page!

 ## What Do I Do?
-Currently I'm a college student working on a Software Development Associates degree.
+Currently I'm a freelance Software Developer with a Associates in Software Development.
 I also work on the Enfinium Minecraft Network, working with creators with their servers and build our main Minigame network.

 ## Current Programming Languages
 I currently write exclusively in Java however some other languages I've known over the years are as follows: